-Rewards points valuation is a simple and essential question with a somewhat complicated answer that depends on a number of factors.
+Asking how to value rewards points is a simple and essential question with a somewhat complicated answer that depends on several factors.
 Knowing what a credit card point is worth and how to calculate credit card rewards points can help you choose the best rewards credit card for your wallet.

 Fixed-value credit card points

-If you redeem a credit card point that’s worth 1 cent per point for cash back, then you could use a 60,000-point sign-up bonus to get $600 in cash back.
+If you redeem a credit card point that’s worth 1 cent per point for cash back, then you could use a 75,000-point sign-up bonus to get $750 in cash back.
 However, some cards have different credit card point values for different redemption options.

-With this in mind, make sure you redeem your fixed-value points at their maximum redemption rate, which is commonly one cent per point.
+With this in mind, be sure to redeem your fixed-value points at their maximum redemption rate, which is commonly 1 cent per point.

 Flexible and transferrable credit card points

-Popular types of credit card points are the most flexible ones since you have a plethora of ways to redeem them.
-Yet, while options are great for getting the maximum redemption value, it makes it much harder to put a true value on the points as they can vary widely among cards and rewards programs.
+Many popular types of points offer flexibility in the form of multiple redemption options.
+However, it can be difficult to put a true value on the points as they can vary widely among cards and rewards programs.

-Two popular credit cards that earn flexible and transferrable points are the Chase Sapphire Reserve and the Chase Sapphire Preferred cards.
-There are many ways to use the Chase Ultimate Rewards points earned by these two similar cards, but two of the most profitable are to use the points by booking travel through Chase or transferring them to hotel and airline partners such as United, Hyatt, Southwest, Singapore Airlines, JetBlue Airways and more.
+Two popular credit cards that earn flexible and transferrable points are the Chase Sapphire Preferred Card and the Chase Sapphire Reserve card.
+There are many ways to use the Chase Ultimate Rewards points that these two similar cards earn, but two of the most profitable are to use them by booking travel through Chase or transferring them to hotel and airline partners such as United, Hyatt, Southwest, Singapore Airlines, JetBlue Airways and more.

-If you use the points to book travel through Chase Ultimate Rewards, then a point is worth 1.25 cents if you have the Sapphire Preferred card and 1.5 cents if you have the Sapphire Reserve card.
+If you use the points to book travel through the Ultimate Rewards portal, then a point is worth 1.25 cents when using the Sapphire Preferred card and 1.5 cents when using the Sapphire Reserve card.

-However, you can usually get more value than that from each point when you transfer to one of Chase’s travel partners.
+However, you can usually get more value from each point when you transfer to one of Chase’s travel partners.

-In fact, according to The Points Guy valuation chart, these card valuations are both currently valued at 2 cents each, even though they are worth less if you use them to book travel directly with Chase instead of through its travel partners.
+In fact, according to Bankrate’s valuation chart, both cards are currently valued at 2 cents each, even though they are worth less if you use them to book travel directly with Chase instead of through its travel partners.

-If you prefer a more hands-on approach and wish to calculate your award redemption values manually like when selecting the best itinerary for your upcoming trip, The Points Guy offers a simple math equation to help guide you towards understanding how your points translate in terms of cents per mile (CPM) or cents per point (CPP).
+If you prefer a more hands-on approach and wish to calculate your award redemption values manually, like when selecting the best itinerary for your upcoming trip, Bankrate offers a formula to find out how much your points are worth.
+Begin by identifying the cost of your desired booking and then divide it by its cost in points or miles.